Connect with us

 gdpr s impact on email marketing

-Remember when email marketing was essentially about sending mass emails and keeping fingers crossed for a positive outcome?
+Do you recall when email marketing was mainly focused on sending out bulk emails and hoping for a successful outcome?

 Well, the GDPR has completely shaken things up, and we've had to adapt in some pretty significant ways.